-This Woman Lent Her Wedding Dress To Other Women In Need & It’s Everything
+This Woman Shared Her Wedding Dress With 2 Other Women For The Best Reason

 Ever balk at the cost of wedding dress?
 One Nebraska woman feels your pain.
 Dawnetta Hawkins made headlines this week after she lent her wedding dress to other women in need, bringing a new meaning to the term 'something borrowed'.
 According to the Associated Press, Heinz started sharing her dress with women who couldn't afford dresses of their own in August, and has already had to establish a waiting list of eight women for it.
 The fact that the concept is considered a sensation indicates just how wedded, so to speak, contemporary bridal culture is to the idea of new dresses, but it hasn't always been this way.